umbraco/UmbracoDocs/Contribute/Style-Guide/index.md

 ## Visual Studio Code extension

-There is an extension for Visual Studio Code hiwch allows you to use Vale as you are writing documentation.
-It can also be used to run checks on existing articles and find where the potential changes are needed.
+There is an extension for Visual Studio Code which allows you to use Vale as you are writing documentation.
+It can also be used to run checks on existing articles and find where potential changes are needed.

 The extension is called `vale-vscode` and can be downloaded via the Visual Studio Code Marketplace in your editor.